edubkendo/tower-docs/roadmap.md

 - inline css in email templates
 - https://github.com/voodootikigod/postmark.js

-### 0.4.8 (models [robustness])
+### 0.4.8 (helpers, configuration)

-- add includes to associations: `Post.includes("​author").where(author: firstName: "=~": "Baldwin").all()`
+- add underscore helpers
-- model indexes in mongodb (and potentially in memory, i.e. a redis-like plugin for the browser)
-- database "cleaner" code for tests
+  - pixel transforms  (px to em to percent)
+  - color transforms  (hsl to rgb to hex, etc.)
+  - unit transforms   (miles to km, etc.)
+  - geo transforms    (lat/lng to x/y in pixels, etc.)
+  - date helpers
+  - string helpers
+  - number helpers
+  - validators
+- customize template engine, orm, and test framework in App.config

-### 0.4.9 (cleanup, optimizations, configuration, documentation)
+### 0.4.9 (cleanup, optimizations, documentation)

 - chunk code into parts for the client, so you can use only bare minimum if desired
   - so you can do things like `require('tower-model')`
 - finalize tower.js internal code organization
-- customize template engine, orm, and test framework in App.config
-- underscore integration (cleanup/finalize, you easily spend a lot of your time formatting dates, numbers, and strings once the base app is in place)
-  - date helpers, string helpers, number helpers
 - design.io updates:
   - growl notifications
   - auto-run tests
 - document code
-- make sure class methods and subclasses work correctly*
-- add underscore helpers
-  - pixel transforms  (px to em to percent)
-  - color transforms  (hsl to rgb to hex, etc.)
-  - unit transforms   (miles to km, etc.)
-  - geo transforms    (lat/lng to x/y in pixels, etc.)

 ### 0.5.0 (theme)